mwiede/crud-demo/README.md

 * Performance: for example if the data-set would be huge, it would make sense to use lazy data table, which loads the data in a page wise manner instead of loading all data at once.
 Same holds good for the JAX-RS resource.
 * UI/design : nowadays web applications are consumed via different devices with different sizes of screens.
-Therefore a good approach would be response design, which adapts the layout to the screen size.
+Therefore a good approach would be responsive design, which adapts the layout to the screen size.

 ## Deployment & Delivery